MicrosoftDocs/connected-spaces/articles/admin-user-accounts.md

 ## Assign a Connected Store security role to a user account

-1. In the Connected Store web app, select Settings, and then, select a store from the list.
+1. In the Connected Store web app, select **Settings**, and then, select a store from the list.

      ![Store in list selected](media/select-store-add-users.PNG "Store in list selected")